thewitcher745/ST2-forward-test/README.md

 - Major update, added finding signals (single loop currently, not perpetually running), posting signals to Telegram channels, validation mode for signals
 - Replaced the mock API with actual live Binance API, to be replaced with websocket connection to Binance.

+#### ver b0.2.1

+- Added signal cancellation in the event a new segment is found, or if no runs of the algorithm have been done prior.
+- Added parallelized data fetching using concurrency.
+The data fetching now happens once per main loop, instead of once for every pair, cutting data fetching time by almost 75%.
+- Added better logging capabilities with tabs and cleaner output.
+- Improve error handling with logger outputs for different exceptions.